gavinyork/zephyr3d/apps/doc/report/scene.api.md

 //
 // @internal (undocumented)
 export function getMultiScatteringLut(): Texture2D<unknown>;

-// Warning: (ae-internal-missing-underscore) The name "getNodeHierarchyClass" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function getNodeHierarchyClass(): SerializableClass;

 // Warning: (ae-internal-missing-underscore) The name "getOrthoCameraClass" should be prefixed with an underscore because the declaration is marked as @internal
 //